 - Gain experience with project management and teamwork in a close-knit community

 What Makes the IXD Major at LVC So Special?

-- As an IXD major at LVC, you’ll use technologies and methodologies that include 3D modeling, technical drawing, CAD, virtual reality and 360 videos, videography, projection, physical fabrication, electronics, interactive design, and programming, along with consumer prototyping tools (e.g. 3D printing, raspberry Pis, and Arduinos) to design and create smart wearables or smart networked objects that connect to the Internet of Things, or to design experiences for live events and/or exhibition spaces.
+- As an IXD major at LVC, you’ll use technologies and methodologies that include 3D modeling, technical drawing, CAD, virtual reality and 360 videos, videography, projection, physical fabrication, electronics, interactive design, and programming.
+You’ll also work with consumer prototyping tools (e.g. fabrication/3D printing, Raspberry Pis, and Arduinos) to design and create smart wearables or smart networked objects that connect to the Internet of Things, or to design experiences for live events and/or exhibition spaces.